RTU-ipasums/PhoSys/README.md

 PhoSys is currently in development, so bugs and other issues are to be expected.
 Known bugs:
- * Placing objects outside of the gray canvas box will give errors.
+ * Placing objects outside of the grey canvas box will give errors
- * Simulation result playback is sometimes unstable.
+ * Simulation result playback is sometimes unstable
- * Placing objects on top of eachother sometimes causes problems.
+ * Placing objects on top of each other sometimes causes problems

 Some of the features we plan to add in the future:
  * More advanced shapes (polygons and curved surfaces, so lenses could be simulated)
  * More precise control over object positioning, ability to set defined size and position